paulschick/meteorite-tracker/notes/apd-module/04-12-27-2020-mapping-through-requests.md

 ```

 This logic does exactly what I want.
 Might be able to condense it a little bit, but this returns an array of 10 days formatted how I need them to be.

+Now, bringing it together with concatMap.
+Using the spread operator and passing in the function returns the observables properly

+I think I will use a resolver here.
+Apparently there are problems with failing to unsubscribe, so why not handle this like I did the other module